-Other taxes which include state-shared income tax, use tax, motor fuel tax (MFT), utility/telecommunication taxes, and other taxes are budgeted to be \$4,789,400, which is a decrease of \$555,389, or 10.4%, over the current year projected revenue.
+Other taxes which include state-shared income tax, use tax, motor fuel tax (MFT), utility/telecommunication taxes, and other taxes are budgeted to be \$4,789,400, which is a decrease of \$670,294, or 12.3%, from the current year projected revenue.

-State-shared income taxes are budgeted to be \$2,350,000, a decrease of \$151,000, or 6.0%, from the current year projected revenue.
+State-shared income taxes are budgeted to be \$2,350,000, a decrease of \$218,000, or 8.5%, from the current year projected revenue.
 Current year revenues have been at some of the highest levels that Village has seen, primarily due to an improving labor market, strong corporate tax receipts, and higher than normal individual tax payments.
 The FY '22-23 budget assumes that many of these items will start to level off and come back to traditional levels.
 The Village's population increased with the 2020 Census, which increases the per capita distributions.
 Some uncertainty still exists with potential reductions to income tax LGDF allocations by the State in future years.

-MFT taxes (both regular allotments and TRF distributions), which are restricted for road-related maintenance and other related projects, are budgeted at \$735,000 total, an increase of \$13,705, or 1.9%, from the current year projected revenue.
-In addition, the State began distributing an additional \$1,149,432, spread over the three years to the Village, from the Rebuild Illinois bonds that are slightly more restrictive in use from regular MFT funds.
+MFT taxes (both regular allotments and TRF distributions), which are restricted for road-related maintenance and other related projects, are budgeted at \$735,000 total, a decrease of \$6,000, or 0.8%, from the current year projected revenue.
+In addition, the State began distributing an additional \$1,149,431, spread over the three years to the

+Village, from the Rebuild Illinois bonds that are slightly more restrictive in use from regular MFT funds.
 The Village received its final payment of these funds in FY '21-22.

 Utility taxes (telecommunications, electricity, and gas) are budgeted at \$666,400, a decrease of \$26,700, or 3.9%, from the current year projected revenue.
-The Village has been seeing declines in telecommunications tax over the past few fiscal years as landline phones are becoming less popular.
+The Village has been experiencing declines in telecommunications tax over the past few fiscal years as landline phones are becoming less popular.
 Electricity tax and gas tax are volatile from year to year as they are typically weather dependent.
 The entire 4% telecommunications tax continues to be allocated to the General Fund for the current budget.

 Use tax revenue is budgeted at \$690,000, an increase of \$6,750, or 1.0%, from the current year projected revenue.
 As mentioned earlier, Use tax revenue has varied significantly the past few fiscal years due to changes in State laws.
 The Supreme Court's decision in the Wayfair case allowed the State to pass the Marketplace Fairness Act in 2018 requiring use tax collections on out-of-state companies for on-line sales.
 This change saw substantial increases in use tax revenue until the "Leveling the Playing Field for Illinois Retail Act" of 2021.
-With this act, much of the revenue previously reported as use tax changed to destination based sales tax.
+With this act, much of the revenue previously reported as use tax from online sales changed to destination based sales tax.
 As a result, the Village saw a decrease in use tax, offset by an increase in sales tax.